bryandebourbon/eMusicReader/README.md

 ## AI Mode

 Use the brain dropdown to select a ChatGPT mode.
 Choices include **Technical** analysis, **Fingering** advice, or turning the AI **Off**.
 The icon changes color based on the selected personality.
 AI is off by default so you'll only be asked for an OpenAI API key when enabling one of the modes.
+When "Fingering" is enabled, any selected passage is sent to ChatGPT and the returned fingering numbers appear above the notes.

 ## Architecture